10a) Florindo Sassone and his Orquesta Típica (until 1972)

 If we were to rank the 6th best OT, following JD, CdS, OP, AT, and FC, I would argue that Miguel Caló deserves a significant share of the votes.
 Caló is also the third most important figure in the romantic tango school, after OF and CdS.
 With top-notch talents, musicians, and singers in his ensemble, Caló had all the cards for success.
 The only question that remains is why he couldn't be one of the immortals.

 There are likely two reasons.
-Firstly, all of his musicians were well-trained, polite young men who perhaps appeared too "clean" for tango, reflected in the orchestra's neat, academic, somewhat straightforward, and naive style of interpretation.
+Firstly, all of his musicians were well-trained, polite young men from the provinces, who perhaps appeared too "clean" for tango, reflected in the orchestra's neat, academic, somewhat straightforward, and naive style of interpretation.

 Another factor could be Caló's personality: he wasn't a controlling tyrant, obnoxious perfectionist, narcissistic ideologue, pampered neighborhood boy, or corrupt capitalist.
 As a result, band members would depart, and Caló himself struggled to make his orquesta greatest again.
 Nonetheless, he played a crucial role in nurturing some of the most successful musicians in tango history, not to mention all the big names.